A Guide to Self-Employed Bookkeeping UK

 How do I Know How Much Tax to Pay?

-As a self-employed business, you must pay income tax and national insurance.
+As a self-employed person, you must pay income tax and National Insurance.
 Setting aside money to pay your tax bill and ensure you can pay taxes on time is worth it.
 You manage taxes through HMRC; they will send statements stating when and how much to pay.

 When you complete a self-assessment tax return, the tax is calculated.
-If you want to calculate tax and national insurance contributions before submitting the tax return, we have created a self-assessment tax calculator.
+If you want to calculate tax and National Insurance contributions before submitting the tax return, we have created a self-assessment National Insurance calculator.

 Conclusion on Bookkeeping for Self-Employed